 Name of Fund Objective Risk rating Global Equity Fund The investment objective of the fund is to provide diversified exposure to UK and overseas equity markets.
 Medium-to-high capital risk.
 Medium inflation risk.
-K Equity Fund The investment objective of the fund is to track the performance of the FTSE All-Share Index to within +/-0.25% per year for two years out of three.
+UK Equity Fund The investment objective of the fund is to track the performance of the FTSE All-Share Index to within +/-0.25% per year for two years out of three.
 Medium-to-high capital risk.
 Medium inflation risk.
-Overseas Equity Fund Medium-to-high capital risk.
+Overseas Equity Fund The investment objective of the fund is to track the performance of the FTSE World (ex UK) Index (less withholding tax if applicable) to within +/-0.5% per year for two years out of three.
+Medium-to-high capital risk.
 Medium inflation risk.
-Ethical Equity Fund Medium-to-high capital risk.
+Ethical Equity Fund This fund aims to provide long-term capital growth.
+It seeks to achieve this by investing in companies screened against defined responsible and sustainable criteria, including exclusions on tobacco, alcohol, weapons, gambling, nuclear and pornography.
+The fund also requires companies to meet sector standards on social and environmental impacts, including systems for managing labour standards, human rights, supply chains, environmental impacts, water, waste and biodiversity.
+Medium-to-high capital risk.
 Medium inflation risk.
-Climate Aware Passive Equity Fund te Aware Passive Equity The fund has a dual objective of aiming to track the performance of the Solactive L&G Low Carbon Transition Global Index (less withholding tax where applicable) to within +/-0.60% per year for two years out of three, whilst aiming to reduce carbon emissions intensity by 70% initially and incorporating a 'net zero' commitment to further reduce emissions over time.
-Diversified Multi-Asset Fund ed Multi-Asset Fund The fund aims to achieve long-term growth by investing in a diversified range of investments.
-These may include, but are not limited to, a broad range of traditional and alternative asset classes such as equities, investment grade and high yield bonds, and property.
-Index-linked Gilt Fund The investment objective of the fund is to track the performance of the FTSE A Index-Linked (Over 5 Year) Index to within +/-0.25% per year for two years out of three.
-Low-to-medium capital risk.
-Low inflation risk.
-Fixed-Interest Gilt Fund The investment objective of the fund is to track the performance of the FTSE A Government (Over 15 Year) Index to within +/-0.25% per year for two years out of three.
+Climate-Aware Passive Equity Fund The fund has a dual objective of aiming to track the performance of the Solactive L&G Low Carbon Transition Global Index (less withholding tax where applicable) to within +/-0.60% per year for two years out of three, whilst aiming to reduce carbon emissions intensity by 70% initially and incorporating a 'net zero' commitment to further reduce emissions over time.
+Medium-to-high capital risk.
+Medium inflation risk.